Reducing the debt : is it optimal to outsource an investment?: Main results

 \section{Main results}

 The best responses of firm $J$ to given controls of firm $I$ turn out to be easily derived.
 That is why we first present them, before stating our main results concerning Nash and Stackelberg equilibria where these best responses appear.
-The proofs of the main results are postponed in Sections \ref{sec:proof1}, \ref{sec:proof2} and \ref{sec:proof3}.
+The proofs of the main results are postponed in Appendices \ref{sec:proof1}, \ref{sec:proof2}, \ref{sec:proof3}, \ref{proofIncInf}.